-Public data for all collection periods were re-supplied by jurisdictions due to an expanded scope that includes all specialised public mental health services.
-Historical disaggregated data have not been re-supplied, therefore, comparisons with 2012-13 for any disaggregated data is not valid.
-As mentioned above, public historical Indigenous data were re-calculated with the revised Indigenous population data, however, as per this coherence issue, historical comparisons with 2012-13 data are not valid.
+Public data for all collection periods were re-supplied in 2012-13 by jurisdictions due to an expanded scope that includes all specialised public mental health services.
+Historical disaggregated data were not re-supplied, therefore, comparisons with 2012-13 and later for any disaggregated data is not valid.
+As mentioned above, public historical Indigenous data were re-calculated with the revised Indigenous population data, however, as per this coherence issue, historical comparisons with 2012-13 and later data are not valid.